Willy's Wonderland (2021) - What Did I Just Watch?

 Nicolas Cage

 Nicolas Cage is the main character and never says a word the whole movie.
 He is a complete mute for the entirety of the film and only acknowledges other characters with nods and glares.
-This is an important detail that I think is worth knowing ahead of time for a couple reasons.
+This is an important detail that I think is worth knowing ahead of time for a couple of reasons.

 WillysWonder05.png

 For one thing, it’s just interesting that a recognized actor like Cage would be willing to do a role in a low-budget, independent film and have no lines at all, let alone also be a producer for the film.
-Cage has certainly has a bumpy movie career that started strong and has now led him to being an actor who’s known for some real trashy flicks.
+Cage has certainly had a bumpy movie career that started strong and has now led him to be an actor who’s known for some really trashy flicks.
 However, every once in a while he does a movie that people recognize as something that specifically suits his style and abilities.
 I don’t necessarily think that Willy’s Wonderland is anything that would jumpstart his career in a way similar to how John Wick did for Keanu Reaves, but it’s definitely not a bad choice for Cage.

 Another reason it’s important to note that Nicolas Cage doesn’t say anything in the whole movie is that this wouldn’t work if it wasn’t Cage.
-I was thinking to myself as I watched Willy’s Wonderland if there was any possible replacement actors who could do the same thing to the same degree.
+I was thinking to myself as I watched Willy’s Wonderland if there were any possible replacement actors who could do the same thing to the same degree.
 If it was an unknown actor, talented or otherwise, it wouldn’t have been as effective at creating the awkward quirkiness that Willy’s Wonderland achieves with Cage.
 The only people who might have been able to do so would have to be equally recognizable and equally unusual in some way.
 Cage is the perfect choice for the character of the silent janitor.
 It’s not because he gives an amazing performance.
 It’s simply because the movie is really not that special or interesting without him doing improvised dances in front of pinball machines after having ripped the head off a murderous animatronic animal.
 The downside to this is that, if you don’t appreciate Nicolas Cage for his more eccentric qualities in his long film library, his eccentricity here may be lost on you.

 WillysWonder02.png